martinezdputraa/PayPay/README.md

 5. Dagger 2

 There were some limitations due to free account restriction:
-1. Only http calls are supported, https are exclusive to paid members
+1. Only http calls are supported
-2. The only supported currency is USD, as other currencies are limited for paid members
+2. The only supported currency is USD